Loading…

-Comparing Visylix and Genetec Security Center across AI analytics, unified security, scalability, edge deployment, and pricing for enterprise security buyers in 2026.
+Comparing Visylix and Genetec Security Center across AI analytics, scalability, edge deployment, and pricing for enterprise buyers in 2026.

 The strategic difference between these platforms reflects different visions of what a VMS should be.
 Genetec views the VMS as the hub of a converged physical security ecosystem.
 Visylix views the VMS as an AI powered video intelligence platform that transforms video from passive recording into active operational intelligence.
 Both approaches have merit, and the right choice depends on whether your primary need is security system convergence or deep video AI analytics.

-Visylix integrates 10 AI models directly into its video processing pipeline, providing face recognition, person tracking with re identification, ANPR, object detection, crowd detection, pose estimation, PPE detection, heat maps, motion detection, and unique person counting.
-All models run on GPU accelerated inference using TensorRT and OpenVINO, processing video in real time within the platform.
+Visylix integrates 13 AI models directly into its video processing pipeline, providing face recognition, person tracking with re identification, ANPR, object detection, crowd detection, pose estimation, PPE detection, heat maps, motion detection, unique person counting, intrusion detection, and line crossing detection.
+All models run on GPU accelerated inference using hardware-accelerated inference, processing video in real time within the platform.
 There are no separate analytics modules to purchase, deploy, or maintain.

 Genetec provides some native analytics capabilities.
 KiwiVision is its built in video analytics module offering intrusion detection, loitering detection, and directional analytics.
 AutoVu provides ANPR capabilities.
 However, advanced analytics like face recognition, crowd detection, pose estimation, and PPE monitoring require third party integrations through the Genetec Technology Partner Program.
 Each additional analytics capability adds licensing costs, integration complexity, and potential compatibility concerns.